#This is part of the source code for the Paineira Graphical User Interface - Iguape

 if len(peaks) >= 2:

-# Sort peaks by prominence and pick the top two
+# Sort peaks by height and pick the top two

 sorted_indices = np.argsort(properties['peak_heights'])[-2:]